Gidan Waya Nursery/Primary School

 By Elaine Chagnon

 After a quick lunch, we piled into the bus for the 4 ½ hour drive to Kaduna, our midway resting place on the way to Kafanchan.
-Our “mission” in Kafanchan was to investigate schools in the discese to determine needs.
-We also wanted to assess the planning and organization within the diocese to see if there was a possibility of a new partnership with Africa Education Partnership (AEP).
+Our task was to investigate schools within the Kafanchan area to determine needs.
+We also wanted to assess spend time with our hosts to determine if a new partnership with AEP was feasible.

 By Elaine Chagnon